Suppression of Christian Speech Magnifies Writing Role

 A Clash of Values

-Of course, this suppression of Christian speech is not happening only in Britain.
+This suppression of Christian speech is not happening only in Britain.
 People with biblical values are being bullied as “haters” simply because they disagree, in good conscience, with the latest social or political trends.

 Non-Christians, both in political and social realms, are trying to dictate what Christians think and say.
 If Christians stand tall for historic values, they are branded and publicly ostracized.